Dipolar dephasing of Rydberg D-state polaritons

 Rydberg-EIT has emerged as a powerful approach to realizing few-photon optical nonlinearities \cite{Kurizki2005,Adams2010,Lukin2011,Vuletic2012}.
 This novel technique enables a variety of optical quantum information applications such as highly efficient single-photon generation \cite{Kuzmich2012b}, entanglement generation between light and atomic excitations \cite{Kuzmich2013}, single-photon all-optical switches \cite{Duerr2014} and transistors \cite{Hofferberth2014,Rempe2014b}, and interaction-induced photon phase shifts \cite{Grangier2012}.
 Additionally, it allows us to probe novel phenomena such as attractive interaction between single photons \cite{Vuletic2013b}, crystallization of photons \cite{Fleischhauer2013}, or photonic scattering resonances \cite{Buechler2014}.
 The electric DD interaction between pairs of Rydberg atoms has been studied extensively in the perturbative van-der-Waals regime \cite{Cote2005,Walker2008,Zoller2015}.
 Rydberg-EIT experiments have so far mostly employed Rydberg $S$-states, where the interaction has only very weak angular dependence.
-Recent experiments have employed additional microwave or light fields to simultaneously prepare Rydberg atoms in $S$- and $P$-states \cite{Adams2013} or two different $S$-states \cite{Weidemueller2013b,Hofferberth2014,Rempe2014b}.
+Recent experiments simultaneously prepare Rydberg atoms in $S$- and $P$-states \cite{Adams2013} or two different $S$-states \cite{Weidemueller2013b,Hofferberth2014,Rempe2014b}.
 The interaction between these energetically well-separated states enables novel entanglement schemes for atomic systems \cite{Fortagh2014} and increased flexibility in the manipulation of weak light fields \cite{Lesanovsky2014,Wu2015}.
-For Rydberg states with non-zero orbital angular momentum coupling terms between the degenerate Zeeman sublevels become relevant \cite{Walker2008,Zoller2015}.